The Bruhat Order on Symmetric Groups via Intrinsic Coverings of Compositions: Introduction

 \section{Introduction}

-This paper aims to characterize the strong Bruhat order for the symmetric group $S_n$ through the associated Lehmer's code.
-Many classical results characterize the covering relation of permutations in combinatorial terms (see Bjorner--Brenti \cite{BB05}).
-Lehmer's code gives a bijection between $S_n$ and the set of staircase compositions $\mathcal{C}_n$ so that an underlying question arises: there is another characterization of the strong Bruhat order in $\mathcal{C}_n$?
-In this work, we will define an intrinsic partial order in $\mathcal{C}_n$ and prove its equivalence to the strong Bruhat order in $S_n$ (Theorem \ref{thm:codecovering2}).
-Moreover, this poset will be defined with no mention of the associated permutations.
+This paper aims to characterize the strong Bruhat order on the symmetric group $S_n$ via the associated Lehmer code.
+The code defines a bijection between $S_n$ and the set of staircase compositions $\mathcal{C}_n$, which naturally leads to the question: how does the strong Bruhat order manifest within $\mathcal{C}_n$?
+In this work, we will define an intrinsic partial order in $\mathcal{C}_n$ and prove its equivalence to the strong Bruhat order on $S_n$.
+Of particular interest, this poset is defined without any reference to the associated permutations.

+The construction of the intrinsic partial order in $\mathcal{C}_n$ may be summarized as follows.
+Any composition $\alpha=(\alpha_1,\ldots, \alpha_{n-1}) \in \mathcal{C}_n$ determines an unique diagram, from which we construct a matrix $c_{i,j}(\alpha)$ that encodes how the rows of the composition are stacked in the diagram.
+Given two compositions $\alpha$ and $\alpha'$ such that $|\alpha|=|\alpha'|+1$, we define the covering relation by imposing four conditions among their parts (see Equations \eqref{eq:a1}, \eqref{eq:a2},\eqref{eq:a3} and \eqref{eq:a4}).
+The simplest case occurs when the difference between $\alpha$ and $\alpha'$ lies in a unique single part, i.e., $\alpha'_i=\alpha_i-1$.
+However, a covering relation may also arise from simultaneous changes in two parts.
+In such cases, there exist indices $i<j$ such that $\alpha'_i< \alpha_i-1$, and the excess is transferred to another part, giving $\alpha'_j= \alpha_j+(\alpha_i-\alpha'_i-1')$.
+This process is not arbitrary: one must ensure that there is enough space to move and to accommodate the excess in the diagram.
+Specifically, Equation \eqref{eq:a3} ensures that the movement along the diagram is possible, and the condition $c_{i,j}(\alpha)=c_{i,j}(\alpha')=\alpha'_i-\alpha_j$, given by Equation \eqref{eq:a4}, must be satisfied.

+This covering relations define a poset which is denoted by $(\mathcal{PC}_n, \preceq)$.
+We show that it is isomorphic to the poset on the symmetric group endowed with the strong Bruhat order (Theorem \ref{thm:codecovering2}).
+This result relies on an interplay between the permutation matrices and the Extended Lehmer code, as we show it is the same as the matrix $c_{i,j}$ (Proposition \ref{prop:valueD}).
+We also need to relate the existence of the covering pairs through Coxeter movings over the corresponding reduced decompositions (Proposition \ref{prop:moves_property2}).
+This is illustrated by the ladder moves over the corresponding diagrams (see Subsection \ref{subsection:diagrams}).